 And I was like, WAIT, YOU DON’T HAVE SOME ALREADY??

 Clearly I have failed as a friend, because you guys, this stuff is awesome.
-Not only can you use it to nourish hair, skin and nails, rid your pets and home of critters, and keep your garden healthy, you can use it in your beauty routine.
-I’ll tell you how in this post, but first you’re probably wondering . . .
+It helps support detoxification, rid your pets and home of critters, keep your garden healthy, and you can even use it in your beauty routine.
+I’ll tell you how in this post, but first you might be wondering…

 It’s exceptional in another way, too – it carries a strong negative ionic charge.
-This study suggests it helps to reduce parasites in chickens, and many experts believe this is due to its negative charge and cylindrical shape.
+(1) This study suggests it helps to reduce internal parasites in chickens, and many experts believe this is due to its negative charge and cylindrical shape.
 The thinking behind this is that positively charged bacteria and parasites (plus some viruses) may be attracted to it like magnets are attracted to one another.
 Because of its shape, the pathogens get trapped in the center and carried out of the body.

-If you’ve been around for awhile you know that I use clay for everything from washing my hair to brushing my teeth – even making soap.
+If you’ve been around for awhile you know that I use clay for everything from washing my hair to making soap.
 Clay is incredibly versatile and can sometimes be used interchangeably with diatomaceous earth, but the two powders are different.
-Bentonite clay typically comes from volcanic ash deposits, while diatomaceous earth is a powder made from fossilized phytoplankton.
+Bentonite clay typically comes from volcanic ash deposits, while diatomaceous earth is a powder made from the fossilized remains of phytoplankton.

-Bentonite and other clays such as rhassoul work primarily by absorbing (drawing within the clay) and adsorbing (drawing to the outside of the clay) impurities, which makes it ideal for gentle applications.
-For example, it also helps to remove stains and whiten teeth, but it does so by drawing stains out rather than removing them physically.
-Diatomaceous earth would be too drying for something like washing hair, but because of its silica content it’s actually very good for hair if taken internally.
-So as you can see, there’s a lot of crossover in terms of benefits but they are not quite the same.
+Bentonite and other clays such as rhassoul work primarily by absorbing (drawing within the clay) and adsorbing (drawing to the outside of the clay) different impurities, which makes it ideal for gentle applications.
+LIke diatomaceous earth it can also help to remove stains and whiten teeth, but it does so by drawing stains out rather than removing them physically.
+So as you can see, there’s a lot of crossover in terms of benefits, but they are not quite the same.

-There are so many ways to use DE in the home, for personal care, with pets and more.
+There are so many ways to use DE in the home, for skin care, with pets and more.
 Here are a few of them, with links to recipes to get you started:

 Sprinkle a little DE over your tooth soap, toothpaste, or homemade tooth powder for extra deep cleaning power.
 Because it is gently abrasive only a little is needed to effectively remove stains, and it should only be used every once in awhile.

-Because it is very fine, diatomaceous earth makes a gentle facial exfoliant and mask.
-In addition to it’s main component, silica, DE also contains minerals such as calcium, magnesium, zinc, copper, selenium and phosphorous.
+Because it’s very fine, diatomaceous earth makes a gentle facial exfoliant and mask.
+In addition to its main component, silica, DE also contains calcium, magnesium, zinc, copper, selenium, phosphorous and other trace minerals.
 Since minerals can be absorbed through the skin, this is a wonderful way to complement a mineral-rich diet.

 Special note: Avoid using this scrub near the eyes or on chapped skin.